tuffgniuz/slstatus/README.md

 ```bash
 sudo make clean install
 ```
+Dependencies
+---

+I use colored text output for slstatus and in order for this to work you need to have dwm patched with [status2d](https://dwm.suckless.org/patches/status2d/dwm-status2d-20200508-60bb3df.diff)

 I don't use any display manager so I add `slstatus` inside my `.xinitrc` file.
 Always make sure you `exec dwm` at the end of the file.